NithishKumarSK/Carbon-Emission-Prediction/README.md

 ## 📩 Contact

-Nithish Kumar
+**Nithish Kumar**
 [GitHub Profile](https://github.com/NithishKumarSK)
-Feel free to connect with me for any collaboration or feedback.
+📬 Feel free to connect with me for any collaboration or feedback.

 ---

-> *"We do not inherit the Earth from our ancestors, we borrow it from our children."* 🌱
+> "We do not inherit the Earth from our ancestors, we borrow it from our children." 🌱